ejrgilbert/whamm-fuel/README.md

 # TODO List #

+- [ ] Actually generate the maximal program slice! -- Right now it's just retaining the input to the br_if...
 - [ ] Write the Whamm script
       - list of things to support in `stitching.mm`
 - [ ] Get working e2e (with whamm instrumentation)